Reviewed by: Dr Amanda Hordern, PhD

 No, if it's not a problem for either of you.
 However, if you have breathing difficulties it's important that you're always the person on top.
 If fatigue and soreness are causing problems, change positions.
 Use pillows and cushions to support you and take the pressure off sore body parts.
-See diagrams on pages 18 and 19 of our Sexuality and Cancer booklet for different positions.
+See diagrams on pages 18 and 19 of our How long will it be before I get an erection again?

 This will depend on the cancer and treatment you have had.
 Men who have had prostate cancer may not be able to have an erection again without medical intervention.
 Other men may experience erection problems after cancer treatment, but this isn't always because of the surgery or radiotherapy.
 Worrying about the cancer or feeling depressed can affect your ability to get an erection.

 Anxiety about getting and maintaining an erection, or about your ability to satisfy your partner, may also lead to erection problems.
 Talk to your partner - what may seem like a problem to you, may not be a problem to them.